ArcBees/dev-site/site/src/main/markdown/gwtp/basicfeatures/Getting-started.md

 ## <a id="gettingSample"></a>Getting the sample applications

 A good way to learn advanced GWTP features is to look at the included sample applications.
-Getting and compiling them, either from the command line or from Eclipse, is described in details in [[Running GWTP samples]].
+Getting and compiling them, either from the command line or from Eclipse, is described in details in [Running GWTP samples][rs].
 These samples are partly meant to test GWTP so they are a bit hard to setup to run comfortably within Eclipse and their configuration files are a bit complex.
 Your first GWTP projects can be much simpler, and this is what this page guides you though.

 ## <a id="externalExamples"></a>External examples